FK Željezničar Sarajevo: Sarajevo derby (Vječiti derbi)

 Željezničar has a fierce rivalry with their city-rivals Sarajevo, which is known as the Sarajevo derby, the biggest derby in Bosnia and Herzegovina.
 It is contested regularly since both teams are part of the Premier League of Bosnia and Herzegovina.

-Many Željezničar supporters say that "Željo is a matter of philosophy, and Sarajevo a matter of geography".
-Famous Sarajevo derby, known across the Southeast Europe, is generally considered one of few with the best atmosphere.
-But there is one thing that separates it from similar ones in the region and rest of the world – fans of these clubs are enemies only for the time needed for game to be played.
-It is not rare that father and son, two brothers, or husband and wife, are on the opposite sides.
-They don't speak to each other that day.
-But when the game ends, provocations are something of a tradition, strangest bets are needed to be fulfilled.
-And everybody is waiting for the next one.
-Although, incidents between younger fans can be seen in recent years.

-During the 2015–16 season the club beat FK Sarajevo both home and away, a first time the club has beaten Sarajevo away at the Asim Ferhatović Hase Stadium in 12 years.
+During the 2015–16 season the club beat Sarajevo both home at Grbavica and away, a first time the club has beaten Sarajevo away at Koševo in 12 years.

 During the 2017–18 league season, Željezničar beat Sarajevo in 3 out of 4 league matches, the most in one season and didn't even lose that season as there was also 1 draw.

 During the 2018–19 league season, Željezničar lost against Sarajevo in 2 out of 3 league matches, the most in one season and didn't even win that season as there was also 1 draw.
-The last match was played on 8 March 2023 where Željezničar drew 0–0.
+The most recent match was played on 27 September 2025, where Željezničar defeated Sarajevo 2–0 at Grbavica.